 A motherboard is the backbone of a computing device, as it links all its components together for coordinated interaction.
 Therefore, essentially, all components plug into this hub.
-When switching on the computer, the motherboard finds the components, runs them, and retain the overall performance at a steady pace.
+When switching on the computer, the motherboard finds the components, runs them, and retains the overall performance at a steady pace.

-To make it easy to assess motherboards, consider splitting them into some categories.
+To make it easy to assess motherboards, consider splitting them into categories.
 Some of the common categories are as follows:

 While motherboards are available in different sizes, there are broadly six size options.
 Of them, the most common one is the Advanced Technology Extended (ATX) from Intel.
 Other common sizes range from Micro to Extended ATX and Workstation ATX (WATX).

-Since the past two decades, most computers have motherboards of ATX or microATX size.
+For the past two decades, most computers have motherboards of ATX or MicroATX size.
 The latter fits into an ATX or MicroATX case, while the former only into an ATX case.
 Therefore, it is essential to know which size fits your case.

 The size directly determines the number of features available.
 For instance, a smaller motherboard may only offer two memory slots.

 Choosing a motherboard ideally first involves selecting a CPU as per the usage and budget.
 Processors are available in different socket types.
-For instance, some Intel models support the widest processor range, right from Celeron to i7.
+For instance, some Intel models support the widest processor range, from Celeron to i7.

 The fact is that each new processor generation can come with a new socket.
 For those who are looking forward to a full build, it is essential to look for the right processor sockets that reside evenly on the motherboard.